Survey Says!! The Purpose of Coaching. Part 1 of 4

 Since 2005, the research team at Sherpa Coaching has compiled an annual survey on executive coaching.

-This edition of the Expert Series offers brand new, unpublished information, an exclusive to readers of choice, the magazine of professional coaching.
+This edition of the Expert Series offers brand new, unpublished information, exclusive to readers of choice, the magazine of professional coaching.

 Almost every HR and business leader (over 90%) sees high value in coaching.
 The credibility of coaching has risen consistently, and to such high levels that there is little room for improvement.
 Executive coaching is firmly established as an important part of any human resources, training or organizational development department.